An estimation procedure for the Hawkes process: The estimator

 see Figure~\ref{fig1} for this parametrization and Figure~\ref{fig2} for an estimation of a single realization.
 In each simulation, about 5\,000 events in each component are generated and our Hawkes estimator \eqref{estimator_calculation} is calculated.
 We apply a bin size $\Delta = 0.2$ and a support parameter $s=6$.
 These calculations yield 2\,000 matrices of the form $\hat{\mathbf{H}}^{{(\Delta,s)}}\in\R^{2\times121}$.
 We examine the estimations of $\eta_1=0.5 $, i.e., the baseline-intensity for the first component, and the estimations of $h_{2,1}(1)= 0.125$, i.e., the crossexcitement on component 2 from component 1 after one time unit.
 These values correspond to the entries $\hat{\mathbf{H}}^{{(\Delta,s)}}_{1,121}$ and $\hat{\mathbf{H}}^{{(\Delta,s)}}_{2,9}$ in the estimator matrices.
 We find that the 2\,000 estimates are distributed symmetrically around the true values.
 The means of the estimates correspond almost completely to the true values.
 QQ-plots support the asymptotic normality result.
 For both estimations, we also calculate the variance estimates from \eqref{cov_estimator}.
 Comparing the empirical variance of the 2\,000 estimates with the 2\,000 estimated variances confirms the analytic result.
 Furthermore, the empirical covering rates for the 95\%-confidence intervals are 94.5\% for the baseline-intensity estimate, respectively, 94.8\% for the excitement-value estimate.
-Note that the applied estimation parameters $\Delta = 0.2$ and $s = 6$ are considerably ``wrong'': the bin-size is quite large and the true support of $H$ would be $\infty$.
+Note that the applied estimation parameters $\Delta = 0.2$ and $s = 6$ are considerably `wrong': the bin-size is quite large and the true support of $H$ would be $\infty$.
 We may interpret the successful estimation as a sign for the robustness of the method with respect to the estimation parameters.
-Separately, we examine the impact of the choice of the bin-size $\Delta$, the support $s$ and the size of the sample window $[0,T]$ on the variances of the estimates; see Figure~\ref{fig6}.
-For various $\Delta$, $s$ and $T$, we calculate \eqref{cov_estimator}, the estimated covariance of the estimator matrix with respect to a single very large sample.
-We find that the excitation and baseline estimation variances with respect to sample windows $[0,T]$ are proportional to $T^{-1}$.
-Variances slightly increase if we increase the support parameter $s$.
-The variance of the baseline intensity estimate with respect to $\Delta$ is roughly constant in $\Delta$.
-However, the variance of the excitement estimate with respect to $\Delta$ is proportional to $\Delta^{-1}$.
-Albeit this relation, we will see in Section \ref{choice_of_bin_size} that the excitement estimates are still meaningful for very small values of $\Delta$.